-H.7.3 Number of digits in a context number
+H.6.3 Number of digits in a context number

 On many UNIX systems, a process ID can be expressed in five digits.
 Indeed, the API ensures that the context number contains at least five digits of process ID.
-However, on a Windows 95 system the process ID is actually an address in high memory, so it is likely that more than five digits will be required to express this quantity.
+However, on a Win32 system the process ID may require more than five digits.